When to Travel to Taiwan: Weather Breakdown by Month & Season

 Why visit in November?

-November is also a great month to experience places like Yangmingshan National Park, where the fall colours are out in full force.
+November is also one of my favorite months to experience places like Yangmingshan National Park, where the fall colors are out in full force.

-It’s also a far more comfortable month for urban explorers and for escaping Taipei on a day trip.
-Taiwanese cities like Taipei and Kaohsiung can get oppressively hot (and wet) in summer.
-November is a welcome change.
+I also find November to be a far more comfortable month for urban explorers and for escaping Taipei on a day trip.
+I’ve seen how Taiwanese cities like Taipei and Kaohsiung can get oppressively hot (and wet) in summer, so November is a welcome change.

 Why visit in April?

-Heading into late spring, the temperatures are starting to warm up.
+As late spring approaches, the temperatures start to warm up.
 It’ll make for a comfortable trip without the extreme heat of a Taiwanese summer.

 By April, the spring bloom is also in full swing.
-Along with May, April is the most colourful month to travel around Taiwan.
+Along with May, April is the most colorful month to travel around Taiwan.

 Despite its perks, however, April falls in Taiwan’s high-tourist season.
-Flights will be harder to come by (mainland Chinese will be flocking here by this time).
-Accommodations will also book up quickly.
+I’ve found flights harder to come by.
+(Mainland Chinese travelers will be flocking here by this time.)